Environmental Protection Agency (EPA).

 EPA performs a number of analyses to determine the risks from aggregate exposure to pesticide residues.
 For further discussion of the regulatory requirements of section 408 and a complete description of the risk assessment process, see the final rule on Bifenthrin Pesticide Tolerances (62 FR 62961, November 26, 1997) (FRL-5754-7).

 Consistent with section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure, consistent with section 408(b)(2), for a tolerance for residues of clomazone on the tuberous and corm vegetable (except potato) crop subgroup and cucurbit vegetable crop group at 0.05 ppm.
-EPA's assessment of exposures and risks associated with establishing the tolerance follows.-
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure, consistent with section 408(b)(2), for a tolerance for residues of clomazone on rice grain and rice straw at 0.02 ppm.
+EPA's assessment of exposures and risks associated with establishing the tolerance follows.

 |Guideline No.||Study Type||Results|